MichaelVerthin/MichaelVerthin/README.md

 <div align="center">

-I once found a critical bug in production by following a butterfly effect of seemingly unrelated minor issues during a testing session.
-Always expect the unexpected in QA!
+I once found a critical bug in production by following a butterfly effect of seemingly unrelated minor issues during a testing session.<br />Always expect the unexpected in QA!

 </div>